bastienbosser/raspberry_project/Website.md

 ### First Step: Develop the structure of the site

 It is necessary to code, but, since we are not professionals designers, we used a basic bootstrap template to have a simple and aestethic website first page.
+You can see the whole documentation of the template here : [Template](https://demos.creative-tim.com/material-kit/docs/2.1/getting-started/introduction.html)

 We added a navbar with these elements: logo, home, upload, videos and connection but we'll come back later to the upload and connection parts.